Preparing for university

 We’d recommend handing over the reins at home, at least once a week.
 It’s important that they arrive knowing what it takes to keep a home happy, clean, and healthy – and not just for their sake, but their flatmates’ too.

 Eating out is a great way to explore Nottingham, but it gets expensive.
-Try to make sure your son or daughter arrives with a few basic recipes to hand – a little kitchen confidence will go a long way.
+Try to make sure your son, daughter or young person arrives with a few basic recipes to hand – a little kitchen confidence will go a long way.
 Get them into the habit of freezing leftovers, planning their week’s food, and never shopping hungry.
 For cheap, nutritious meals, NTU's own online recipe book is a good starting point – written by our students, these quick and simple recipes will pay for themselves.

 We’re one of the UK’s foodie capitals, so they’ll have award-winning restaurants on their doorstep.
 From Greek to BBQ, and pasta to sushi, there’s something in Nottingham for every taste.
 NTU’s sites all have their own restaurants and cafes, too – whether it’s a sit-down meal or a snack on the go, there’s plenty of choice.